bloominstituteoftechnology/JavaScript-Foundations/README.md

 As you work on your code you should make use of `console.log` to check your progress and debug.

+### Task 2b: Exit Ticket

+Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/pi7Q49mgrZbodiRzM/aXzit9h4ZRp3Si)

+The completion of these questions is mandatory for MVP.
+However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
+This is Lambda School testing itself!
+Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals

 After you have completed the requirements, try any of the following challenges.
 As always, note that these may require additional research beyond what you learned in this module.